acg-team/tral/easy_setup/README.md

 # easy_setup for TRAL

-> **ATTENTION: This easy_setup is a first version which can have some unknown bugs.
-Moreover, the README may not be complete.
-Adaption is coming soon.**

 These scripts will help you to easily install TRAL and its dependencies without going to deep into detail of the different installation procedures.
 It automatically sets up a little filesystem, where a virtual environment (virtenv) for TRAL will be initalized.
 Moreover, you can decide which external software should be downloaded and installed without the need to read through their (sometimes complicated) installation procedures.